Skylark of Valeron: Plot summary

 After an eventful interval in the strange Fourth Dimension, the Skylarkers returned to normal space far removed from where they were.
 They had escaped the clutch of the Disembodied Intellectual, but were utterly lost.
-Their small Skylark Two was too deficient for their needs.
+Their small Skylark Two was insufficient for their needs.
 They had to find resources and help to build their technologies back up, to find the way, and be able to get home.
 They ran across the so-human-like Valeronians, who were in the mortal struggle with the hypnotic, amoeba-like, shape-shifting Chlorans, and helped them to win the war.